HIV viral load testing

 We now know that even low levels of HIV in the body can cause inflammation which can damage your body.
 It is recommended that people start treatment as early as possible after they have been diagnosed.
 This helps reduce the damage that can be caused by HIV-related inflammation.

-We also know that people who are taking ART and have an undetectable viral load are substantially less likely to transmit HIV to others.
+We also know that people who are engaged in care, taking ART and have an ongoing undetectable viral load are substantially less likely to transmit HIV to others.
+In fact studies show that people with an undetectable viral load do not pass HIV to their sexual partners.

 What does it mean if my viral load rises?